 On the basis of an approach rooted in the concepts of “normalization and harmonious coexistence,” the AISIN Group aims to develop a working environment in which persons with disabilities can thrive and work with a sense of satisfaction and to increase the employment of persons with disabilities.
 For the creation of such a working environment, we hold consultation sessions at each plant to improve the workplace environment.
 The Group also holds training sessions for 140 consultants and for workplaces that employ persons with disabilities.
 Moreover, we are collaborating with Group companies to work out solutions and establish an operating structure that includes individual affiliates.

 The AISIN Group establishes systems for the re-employment of workers after retirement, including programs for limited hours or days of work, in response to varied requests from retirees.
 While observing relevant laws and regulations, we re-employ all interested personnel.

 The six core Group companies are introducing the Power Up Seminar, which seeks to improve the abilities of employees who wish to be re-employed.
-This seminar targets all regular employees who have reached the age of 55, which is five years before reaching the retirement age, and is aimed at promoting a widespread understanding of employment systems, identifying individual career paths and strengths and supporting various aspects such as creating individual study plans for the future.
-We are also working to increase motivation for re-employed individuals through initiatives such as establishing technical legacy coaching sessions aimed at passing on the advanced skills of re-employed individuals and by introducing a new retirement benefit system.
-Looking ahead, we will undertake an overhaul of our re-employment systems in order to further expand the re-employment of retirees.
+This seminar targets all regular employees who are five years before retirement, and is aimed at promoting a widespread understanding of employment systems, identifying individual career paths and strengths and supporting various aspects such as creating individual study plans for the future.
+We are also working to increase motivation for re-employed individuals through initiatives such as establishing technical legacy coaching sessions aimed at passing on the advanced skills of re-employed individuals and by introducing a new retirement benefit system as part of efforts to further expand the re-employment of retirees.